birgit2704/birgit2704/README.md

 - 👀 I’m interested in finding ways for children to learn effortlessly (especially for subjects they don't like at school).
 I have a son who is my test pupil whether he likes it or not...

-- 🌱 I’m currently learning to use Git and GitHub.
+- 🌱 I’m currently learning advanced React topics.

 - 💞️ I’m looking to collaborate in the future on Web and App Development.